ePublicHealth/GeoPublicHealth/README.md

 ### In Windows

-1. Go to https://qgis.org/en/site/forusers/download.html and download OSGeo4W
+1. Go to https://download.qgis.org/downloads/QGIS-OSGeo4W-3.24.2-1.msi for the specific version of OSGeo4W
-1. To get the Latest release (richest on features) choose **Advance Install**
+1. Run the file and choose **Advance Install**
 1. Select **Install from Internet** and click on **Next>**
 1. Select the root installing directory (highly recommended to maintain defaults) and click on **Next>**
 1. Select the local package directory (highly recommended to maintain defaults) and click on **Next>**